 Kalman filter and cousins, recursive estimation, predictive state models, Data assimilation.
 A particular sub-field of signal processing for models with hidden state.

 In statistics terms, the state filters are a kind of online-updating hierarchical model for sequential observations of a dynamical system where the random state is unobserved, but you can get an optimal estimate of it based on incoming measurements and known parameters.

 A unifying feature of all these is by assuming a sparse influence graph between observations and dynamics, that you can estimate behaviour using effiicent message passing.

 In Kalman filters per se you are usually concerned with multivariate real vector signals representing different axes of some telemetry data problem.
 In the degenerate case, where there is no observation noise, you can just design a linear filter.

 The classic Kalman filter (Kalm60) assumes a linear model with Gaussian noise, although it might work with not-quite Gaussian, not-quite linear models if you prod it.
 You can extend this flavour to somewhat more general dynamics.

 If you are doing telemetry then you probably know a prori that your model is not linear in this case, and extensions are advisable.

 Cute exercise: you can derive the analytic Kalman filter for any noise and process dynamics of with Bayesian conjugate, and this leads to filters of nonlinear behaviour.
-Multivariate distributions are a bit of a mess for non-Gaussians, though, and a beta-Kalman filter feels a little contrived.
+Multivariate distributions are a bit of a mess for non-Gaussians, though, and a beta-Kalman filter feels contrived.

 Upshot is, the non-linear extensions don’t usually rely on non-Gaussian conjugate distributions and anlytic forms, but rather do some Gaussian/linear approximation, or use randomised methods such as particle filters.